Loading NuWatt Energy...

 Instead of (or in combination with) MACRS + bonus depreciation, CT businesses can elect Section 179 expensing to deduct up to $1,220,000 (2026 limit) of the solar system cost in Year 1.
 Section 179 may be advantageous for smaller systems where the full cost falls under the limit.
 Unlike bonus depreciation, Section 179 requires the business to have sufficient taxable income in the deduction year.
 Your CPA can model which election produces the better outcome.

 The Section 48/48E commercial ITC starts at a 30% base rate and can stack up to 70% with bonus adders.
 Each adder has specific eligibility requirements.
-The ITC is available for projects that begin construction before July 4, 2026.
+Projects that begin construction on or before July 4, 2026 lock in the longer placed-in-service pathway; projects that begin construction later can still qualify but generally must be placed in service by December 31, 2027.

 Base ITC: 30%